Baton Rouge, Louisiana: Tourism and recreation

 Baton Rouge's many architectural points of interest range from antebellum to modern.
 The neo-gothic Old Louisiana State Capitol was built in the 1850s as the first statehouse in Baton Rouge.
 It was later replaced by the 450-ft-tall, art deco New Louisiana State Capitol, the tallest building in the South when it was completed.
 Several plantation homes in the area, such as Magnolia Mound Plantation House, Myrtles Plantation, and Nottoway Plantation, showcase antebellum-era architecture.

 Louisiana State University has more than 250 buildings in Italian Renaissance style, one of the nation's largest college stadiums, and many live oaks.
 The downtown has several examples of modern and contemporary buildings, including the Capitol Park Museum.

 A number of structures, including the Baton Rouge River Center, Louisiana State Library, LSU Student Union, Louisiana Naval Museum, Bluebonnet Swamp Interpretive Center, Louisiana Arts and Sciences Center, Louisiana State Archive and Research Library, and the Pennington Biomedical Research Center, were designed by local architect John Desmond.
 The Pentagon Barracks Museum and Visitors Center is within the barracks complex and the Yazoo and Mississippi Valley Railroad Company Depot houses the Louisiana Art and Science Museum.

 Museums around town offer a variety of genres.
 The Capitol Park Museum and the Old Louisiana State Capitol Museum display information on state history and have many interactive exhibits.
 The Shaw Center for the Arts and the Louisiana Art and Science Museum showcase varied arts.
 LASM also includes science exhibits and a planetarium.
 Other museums include the LSU Museum of Natural Science and the USS Kidd.
 The Odell S. Williams Now And Then African-American Museum chronicles the progression and growth of African-Americans.

+The Greater Baton Rouge State Fair is an annual one-week attraction held every mid-fall.
+The fair began in 1965 and has been under the management of the Baton Rouge Jaycee organization since 1985.
+In 2021, the fair set an attendance record with over 100,000 attendees.

 Other attractions include the Mall of Louisiana and Perkins Rowe, amusement parks of Dixie Landin'/Blue Bayou, and dining at the Louisiana-cuisine restaurants.